microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * `--startingDirectory,-d starting-directory`: Overrides the value of `startingDirectory` of the specified profile, to start in `starting-directory` instead.
-* `commandline`: A commadline to replace the default commandline of the selected profile.
+* `commandline`: A commandline to replace the default commandline of the selected profile.
 If the user wants to use a `;` in this commandline, it should be escaped as `\;`.

-Fundamentally, there's no reason that _all_ the current profile settings couldn't be overriden by commandline arguments.
-Practicaly, it might be unreasonable to create short form arguments for each and every Profile property, but the long form would certainly be reasonable.
+Fundamentally, there's no reason that _all_ the current profile settings couldn't be overridden by commandline arguments.
+Practically, it might be unreasonable to create short form arguments for each and every Profile property, but the long form would certainly be reasonable.